 Another advantage of VoIP is VoIP providers tend to offer far lower international calling rates, starting at just a couple cents per minute.

-OpenPhone actually offers unlimited free calls in the US and Canada, as well as small business-friendly rates for other countries.
+OpenPhone actually offers free calls in the US and Canada, as well as small business-friendly rates for other countries.
 Serving customers abroad won’t cost you more than it should.

 7. Text messaging